4 June 2021

 - How project management skills can help manage the quality of the audit engagement and the appropriate actions if the engagement partner determines that the resources are insufficient or inappropriate.

-Examples of engagement resources the engagement partner can use to determine whether to depend on the firm’s related policies or procedures:
+Examples of engagement resources the engagement partner can use to determine whether to depend on the firm’s related policies or procedures include:

 • Information systems that monitor independence;